prp-e/minillm/README.md

 - [x] `requirements.txt` file.
 - [x] Add a license to this repository.
+- [ ] Upload the model to huggingface.
 - [ ] Provide fine tuning script for _instruction following_
 - [ ] Making models _transformer compatible_ in order to be used in huggingface transformers pipelines.